NASA-AMMOS/Unity3DTiles/README.md

 * LRU Cache Max Size - Sets the target maximum number of tiles that can be loaded into memory at any given time.
 Beyond this limit, unused tiles will be unloaded as new requests are made.
 * LRU Max Frame Unload Ratio - Controls the number of tiles that will be unloaded per frame when the cache becomes too full.
 Setting too high can cause choppy performance.
 Setting too low will slow the loading of new tiles as they will wait for old tiles to be unloaded.
 *  Max Concurrent Requests - Manages how many downloads can occurs simultaneously.
 Larger results in faster load times but this should be tuned for the particular platform you are deploying to.
 * Clipping cameras - the set of cameras that should be used to determine which tiles to load.
-Typically this will just be the main camera.
+Typically this will just be the main camera (and that is the default if not specified).
 Adding more cameras will decrease performance.
 * GLTF Shader Override - Overrides shader override of individual tilesets.
-* DefaultCameraPosition - Default camera position for scene.
+* DefaultCameraTranslation - Default camera position in right-handed tileset coordinates.
-* DefaultCameraRotation - Default camera Euler angles for scene.
+* DefaultCameraRotation - Default camera rotation quaternion in right-handed tileset coordinates.

 Tileset options: